berdakh/berdakh.github.io/index.md

   - [Peer Reviewed Publications](#publications)

-## Executive Summary
+## Summary

 `-`
-Machine learning researcher with expertise in devising machine learning and deep learning techniques to large-scale, real-world problems.
+- Machine learning researcher with deep expertise in designing and developing machine learning and deep learning systems to large-scale, real-world problems.

 `-`
-Fast prototyping skills, feasibility studies, specification and implementation of data analysis pipelines.
+- Expertise working with huge, noisy, and complex data to produce innovative analysis and novel predictive models for inference.

 `-`
-Deep expertise working with huge, noisy, and complex data to produce innovative analysis and novel predictive models for inference.

-`-`
-Contribution to research communities and/or efforts, advance the state-of-the-art in the field, including generating patents and publications in top journals and conferences.
+- Contribution to research communities and/or efforts, advance the state-of-the-art in the field, including generating patents and publications in top journals and conferences.

 <br/>